 Chris Conley joined the LAZ Parking family in 2018 as the Regional Vice President for Colorado and Missouri, bringing 33 successful years of experience in the parking industry to LAZ.
 Chris has operated virtually every type of parking operation, including airports, large retail and shopping centers, mixed-use developments, municipal and commercial operations.
 He is dedicated to maximizing the client’s revenue and customer service experience in conjunction with improving the financial stability of LAZ’s operating results.

-Tony DiPaolo joined LAZ Parking in 2005 and currently serves as Senior Vice President for LAZ Parking’s Midwestern region, which encompasses the Colorado, Illinois, Minnesota, Missouri, Michigan, Indiana, and Ohio markets.
-Since opening the Midwest Office in December 2006, Tony and his team have opened over 300 successful parking operations that include 2 public-private partnerships – Chicago Parking Meters and Ohio State University.
+Tony DiPaolo joined LAZ Parking in 2005 and currently serves as Senior Vice President for our Midwestern region, which encompasses the Colorado, Illinois, Minnesota, Missouri, Michigan, Indiana and Ohio markets.
+Since opening the Chicago Regional Office in December 2006, Tony and his team have opened over 300 successful parking operations that include three public-private partnerships – Chicago Parking Meters, Ohio State University and Eastern Michigan University.